monktastic/no-more-contempt/quotes.md

 > *The shadow is a moral problem that challenges the whole ego-personality, for no one can become conscious of the shadow without considerable moral effort.
 To become conscious of it involves recognizing the dark aspects of the personality as present and real.
 This act is the essential condition for any kind of self-knowledge.* — Carl Jung

 > *Such a man knows that whatever is wrong in the world is also in himself, and if he only learns to deal with his own shadow, he has done something real for the world.
-He has succeeded in shouldering at least an infinitesimal part of the gigantic, unsolved problems of our day.* — Carl Jung, 1975
+He has succeeded in shouldering at least an infinitesimal part of the gigantic, unsolved problems of our day.* —Carl Jung, 1975

 > _If only it were all so simple!
 If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
 But the line dividing good and evil cuts through the heart of every human being.
 And who is willing to destroy a piece of his own heart?_ —Alexander Solzhenitsyn